silenuz/poozos_albatross/README.md

 “That fact is well established and adds nothing to the plot.”

 ## Current Known Bugs:
-Code blocks are currently formatted incorrectly when parsed from Doxygen XML if they contain tabs as someone ignored white space markup when writing the parser for code blocks.
-This affects both the original and new version of the scripts as they both use the same parser.
+Code blocks should now be formatted correctly when parsed from Doxygen XML if they contain tabs when using Eurus.
+Original script has not yet been switched to the new parser so code blocks are still formatted incorrectly when using the original script.

 # Description:
 Some python scripts based off the Godot GDExtension cpp [template](https://github.com/godotengine/godot-cpp-template)